- Townsville: February, July

-Gain hands-on experience using cutting-edge equipment and techniques.
-Study biochemistry, microbiology, biotechnology and bioinformatics, and have an in-depth understanding of molecular genetics.
+Benefit from hands-on experience using cutting-edge equipment and techniques.
+Study biochemistry, microbiology, biotechnology and bioinformatics and gain an in-depth understanding of molecular genetics.
 These structures and processes form the basis of all living matter and provide insights into complex biological interactions.

 Explore some of the universe’s most challenging questions.
 Accredited by the Australian Institute of Physics, this major will give you a broad range of practical and theoretical skills across various physics disciplines.

 Physicists study the laws of nature; you will learn the fundamentals of energy, quantum mechanics, relativity, antimatter, weather and climate.
-Develop your ability to think critically and be experimental by exploring biophysics, molecular electronics, and organic solar cells.
-You will study the structure of matter, atomic and nuclear physics, quantum physics, oceanography and meteorology, and thermodynamics.
+Develop your ability to think critically and explore biophysics, molecular electronics and organic solar cells.
+You will study the structure of matter, atomic and nuclear physics, quantum physics, oceanography and meteorology and thermodynamics.

 Please note: mid-year entry is not available for the Physics major.